The Pulse: Paris

 How he hated the man!
 It irritated him to see Antoine ride up to the curb in front of the Sorbonne on his metrosexual mobylette.
 Antoine always wore tight black leather — so thin you could see his penis pointing more or less upward.
 Kenneth called it The Leaning Tower of Penis.
 Antoine also wore the same tattered collection of Serge Gainsbourg t-shirts every day — as if he were a poor student instead of a professeur agrégé at five-thousand euros a month.
 He strutted in front of his students like an incandescent peacock in heat.
 He spouted ridiculous theories about the relevance of Japanese cartoons and the music of Lady Gaga — anything to ingratiate himself to the latest fads and the slimmest legs.
 It would have made Victor Hugo vomit.

-Kenneth couldn't tell if Martine was applauding or deriding Antoine when she exemplified her theory with reference to comics, jumping from the sublime of Shakespeare to what she called the playground of the adolescent mind.
-She argued that even in the most colourful and stylish comic book the aim wasn't aesthetic purity, certainly not art for the sake of art.
+Kenneth couldn't tell if Martine was applauding or deriding Antoine when she exemplified her theory with reference to comic books.
+Starting with what she called the playground of the adolescent mind, she argued that even in the most colourful and stylish comic book the aim wasn't aesthetic purity, and certainly not art for the sake of art.
 Rather, comic book writers aimed to explore inner adolescent frustrations, which derived from the inability to fulfill desires in a world that constantly kept desire in check.
 If they couldn't take the clothes off a girl, then they created a villain who could.
 And a hero who could put them back on.

 Nor was art merely the spirit of the age — the fin de siècle, the Renaissance, postmodernism, or whatever.
 In her chapter, Fin du Fin de Siècle, she argued that if the times determined art, then the definition of art would constantly change, which was as bad as no definition at all.
 Instead, art was a constant: it was the desire to express our inner conflicts and resolutions.
+To play out the drama of our lives.
 This desire was as old as our struggle to accommodate ourselves to the world around us.
-If the artist reached to the stars — peopling them with dramas that showed us who we were in mythic terms — that same artist hoped we'd draw these dramas down into our daily lives.
+Even when the artist reached faraway to the stars — peopling them with dramas that showed us who we were in mythic terms — that same artist hoped we'd draw these dramas down into our daily lives.
 On earth as it is in heaven.

-Throughout her thesis Martine exemplified her ideas with the lives of her mother and father.
+Martine exemplified her ideas with the lives of her mother and father.
 Their suicides, she argued, were the result of them living other people's versions of art, instead of creating their own.
 They failed in their art because they failed to become artists.
-That is, they failed to create patterns that allowed them to adapt to the world around them.
-They lost themselves in the dramas — and in the aesthetic theories — of other people.
-They failed to follow Blake's credo: I must create a system or be enslaved by another man's.
+That is, they failed to dramatize their own inner torments in ways that worked them through, providing catharsis to alleviate the stagnation of tragedy, and providing a runway of laughter to fly over the head of absurdity.
+They lost themselves in the dramas — and in the aesthetic theories — of other people, instead of creating their own patterns that allowed them to adapt to the world around them.
+In brief, they failed because they didn’t follow Blake’s credo: I must create a system or be enslaved by another man's.

 Martine hadn't told Kenneth yet about her final chapter, Drama Queen.
 It brought everything into the present.
-In it, she argued that most of what we do is imitation, but much of what we might do is art — from imagining your fate in a thesis that was as much conjecture as argument, to exposing the blue tints of kyanite to a man who could never make up his mind.
+In it, she argued that most of what we do is imitation, but much of what we might do is art — from imagining your fate in a thesis that was as much conjecture as argument, to exposing the blue tints of kyanite to an intellectual who couldn’t say what was really on his mind.